adityathebe/adityathebe.com/content/Posts/go-build-cache-cleaning/index.md

 ## Useless Anecdote

-I realized that my storage was quickly being filled out.
+I realized that my storage was quickly getting filled out.
 I had recently added a new user to my system so I thought maybe that accounted for the sudden spike in storage usage.
 When I finally checked what was actually going on, I saw that my Go build cache directory was taking up about 35GB!

 ![Contents of ~/.cache](./go-build-cache-du.png)

 ### Locate Go build cache directory

-The default location for build cache data is a directory named **go-build** in the standard user cache directory for the current operating system.
+The default location for build cache data is a directory named **go-build** in the standard cache directory.
 For me, on Linux, it is `~/.cache/go-build/`.
 You can find out yours using this command

 ```bash
 go env GOCACHE